-Verification and Due Diligence
+Verification and due diligence

 Micron has established robust verification processes for onboarding new suppliers.
 Micron requires all new suppliers to respond to a due diligence questionnaire, which assesses labor and ethics compliance against Micron supplier expectations.
 Where responses indicate potential issues or concerns, Micron takes additional steps to investigate and mitigate the potential risk, and if significant issues are substantiated, the supplier application is rejected.

 Micron uses a third-party due diligence provider to screen and review suppliers for potential compliance, ethics, reputational and other issues, including forced labor.
 We also use a third-party supply chain risk provider to monitor our supply base against real time global events, including publicly-known labor violations.
 Micron also conducts direct audits and assessments.
-In FY2022, Micron assessed over 1500 suppliers.
+In FY2023, Micron assessed over 1800 suppliers.
 These reviews include remote assessments, supplier audits, and audits of on-site labor suppliers to understand foreign worker hiring practices.
 Micron works with local recruitment agents to ensure compliance with standard labor practices, and references a number of external resources to support our reviews, including the U.S. Department of State's Trafficking in Persons Report, the RBA Labor Migration Corridor Database, and the RBA Practical Guide to Due Diligence on Recruitment Fees in International Supply Chains.

 We consider the Micron facilities' strong performance on audits, improvement in audit findings over time at our suppliers, and ability to successfully close audit findings to be a measure of effectiveness of Micron and RBA programs.
-Micron facilities are audited on a bi-annual basis utilizing the RBA Validated Assessment Program.
+Micron facilities are audited on a biennial basis utilizing the RBA Validated Assessment Program.
 Scores from these audits are used to measure the effectiveness of Micron policy and process in many areas including labor and human rights.

 Micron engages third parties to conduct audits of our facilities using the RBA's Validated Assessment Program (VAP).
-In FY2022, Micron's VAP Audits identified isolated concerns related to labor practices of on-site suppliers at our Malaysia and Singapore sites.
+In FY2023, Micron's VAP Audits identified isolated concerns related to labor practices of on-site suppliers at our Malaysia and Singapore sites.
 These were corrected in a timely manner, as verified by RBA closure audits.

 In a limited number of cases, Micron's audits of suppliers find labor conditions that do not meet company and industry expectations.
 In such cases, Micron works with suppliers to ensure proper and timely corrective actions are implemented and labor issues are resolved.
 As audits expand into the supply chain, more issues may be identified because of the larger number of suppliers covered.

-RBA Audits are typically announced prior to being conducted.
+RBA audits are typically announced prior to being conducted.